 - Direct your friend to resources.
 There are individuals on campus who are available to talk with a person accused of sexual assault.
 These professionals can help that person understand what may happen next.
 Helping your friend access these resources is a step you can take to provide support in what may be a confusing and emotional time for both of you.

 - Get educated on the issue of sexual assault.
-The information in this website can be of help in answering some of the questions you may have.
-If you are seeking additional information on sexual assault, consider contacting the Sindecuse Office of Sexual Assault Prevention or attending one of many presentations put on by FIRE!
+The information in this website can help answer some of the questions you may have.
+If you are seeking additional information on sexual assault, consider contacting FIRE Place Resource and Support Center or attending one of many presentations put on by the FIRE!
 Sexual Assault Peer Educators.

 - Be available to listen.
 He or she may not feel comfortable talking about the matter, but let your friend know you will listen.